When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 It also benefits from being accessorized with a belt for those who like to cinch their garment even more.

-Practical information for sewing this model
+Practical information for sewing this pattern

 To make your life easier, I have summarized the assembly range below in French.

-All seam allowances are included and printing is done without overlapping pieces.
+All seam allowances are included and the printing is done without overlapping pieces.
 You can therefore cut directly from your printout at the desired size; no need to trace.

 What do I receive when ordering this PDF pattern?